-Katia Beaugeais is an award-winning French-Australian saxophonist and composer based in Sydney.
+Katia Beaugeais is an award-winning French-Australian saxophonist and composer living in Sydney.
 She is a Vandoren Paris and Selmer Sax Artist.
-Since winning the prestigious 2010 International Society for Contemporary Music Young Composer Award, Beaugeais’s music ranging from solo saxophone to full orchestra has been performed in America, Canada, Croatia, Slovakia, Austria, Scotland, Ireland, England, France, Peru, Taiwan, Thailand, Australia and New Zealand.
+Since winning the prestigious 2010 ISCM/IAMIC International Society for Contemporary Music Young Composer Award, Beaugeais’s music ranging from solo saxophone to full orchestra has been performed in America, Canada, Croatia, Slovakia, Austria, Scotland, Ireland, England, France, Peru, Taiwan, Thailand, Singapore, Japan, Australia and New Zealand.

-This year, Beaugeais is featured soloist-composer on an ABC Classics radio podcast, where she is interviewed and performs her latest soprano saxophone piece, Breath by Breath, and new Australian saxophone works composed specially for her.
+Beaugeais is featured soloist-composer on an ABC Classic radio podcast, where she is interviewed and performs new Australian saxophone works, including her latest soprano saxophone piece, Breath by Breath, which has been chosen for ABC Classic’s 2020 New Waves theme tune.

-Recent CD releases of her music include Like Snowdrops You will Shine for string ensemble, commissioned for the Australian Chamber Orchestra Collective/ABC Classics CD, and First Light at Uluru, recorded by world-renowned didgeridoo player, William Barton, and the Royal Australian Navy Band, which continues to be performed all around the world.
-Beaugeais’s music was chosen for ACO’s 2019 worldwide selected playlist celebrating “incredible female artists” and shortlisted for ABC’s Classic 100 Vote.
+Recent CD releases of Beaugeais’s music include: Re-emerging (2020) composed during lockdown for Amy Dickson’s online saxophone recording project, Like Snowdrops You will Shine, commissioned for the Australian Chamber Orchestra Collective/ABC Classics Hush Hospital Foundation CD, and First Light at Uluru, recorded by world-renowned didgeridoo player, William Barton, and the Royal Australian Navy Band.
+Beaugeais’s music was chosen for Australian Chamber Orchestra’s 2019 worldwide selected playlist celebrating “incredible female artists”.